Jake Tibbles, Executive Director

 Having grown up in the North Country, Jake has a life-long passion for the environment and especially the Thousand Island region.
 He hikes, fishes, hunts and enjoys water sports.
 He has a keen appreciation for the importance of the St. Lawrence River system and is pleased to have the opportunity to work in its behalf.

-Jake has been named one of NNY Business Magazine's "20 Under 40" for 2012.
+Jake was also named one of NNY Business Magazine's "20 Under 40" for 2012.
 Contact Jake.

 Don Brown, Stewardship Coordinator